JIT and NHI Convergence

 For buyers evaluating JIT platforms today, the NHI convergence question is: what is the NHI scope that needs to be covered, and can the human JIT platform being evaluated cover it adequately?

-If the NHI scope is primarily CI/CD pipelines needing short-lived credentials for deployment operations, Teleport's Machine ID or StrongDM's service account extension may be sufficient — especially if the organization wants to consolidate on one platform rather than operate two.
+If the NHI scope is primarily CI/CD pipelines needing short-lived credentials for deployment operations, a certificate-based or proxy-based platform's NHI extension may be sufficient, especially if consolidating on one platform matters more than depth.
 If the NHI scope includes platform-native workload attestation, AI agent credential management, or high-volume service-to-service access control, a dedicated NHI platform alongside the human JIT platform is the more defensible architecture.

 The platforms are not competing when used together.
 Human JIT governs engineer access to production.
 NHI JIT governs workload access to downstream services.
 The audit streams from both should feed the same SIEM and inform the same access governance posture.
 That integration is the operational complexity cost of the two-platform approach; weigh it against the coverage gap in the one-platform approach.